piyushfgk/pitools/README.md

 ```

 - You can also use `bunx` or `pnpm dlx` if you prefer.
-- If you prefer to set the `LINKEDIN_ACCESS_TOKEN` as a system-wide environment variable, you can omit the `env` block here, but ensure the variable is accessible to the npx command.
+- If you prefer to set the environment variables system-wide, you can omit the `env` block here, but ensure they are accessible to the npx command.

 ---